 However, you cannot enjoy the HPSA+ network that T-Mobile is calling 4G which theoretically is faster than AT&T"s on "4G" network.
-While AT&T is at 7.2Mbps, T-Mobile is moving towards 42Mbps.
-Having said that, if you manage to get it working with T-Mobile, you are stuck on
+While ATT is at 7.2Mbps, T-Mobile is moving towards 42Mbps.
+Having said that, if you manage to get it working with T-Mobile, you are stuck on EDGE because of the difference in frequencies on which the two HSPA networks run on.

 By that reasoning, shouldn't AT&T offer a plan that costs less because an unlocked iPhone paid for it in full?